Skip to content

 Best Time to Visit Manila

-The best time to visit Manila depends on your preferences for weather and the type of activities you plan to engage in.
+The best time to visit Manila depends on your preferences for weather and the activities you plan to engage in.
 Manila has a tropical climate with distinct wet and dry seasons, so here are the two primary seasons to consider.

 2. Wet Season (May to October): During this period, it gets hot and humid, and there is a lot of rain, especially from June to September.
 While it’s not the ideal time for outdoor activities, it might be a good time to visit if you’re looking for budget-friendly options and don’t mind occasional rain.